Pavez7274/akore/README.md

 # Akore

-Akore is a lightweight and versatile compiler utility for JavaScript.
-It provides a simple and efficient way to tokenize, parse, and compile code snippets, enabling developers to build custom compilers or preprocessors tailored to their specific needs.
+Akore is a lightweight and versatile transpiler utility for JavaScript.
+It provides a simple and efficient way to tokenize, parse, and compile code snippets, enabling developers to build custom transpilers or preprocessors tailored to their specific needs.

 ## Installation